AdiPat/anatta-api/README.md

-# buddho-api
+# Anattā 🧿

-Buddho: An API service to access high-quality Buddhist literature, teachings and insights.
+An API service to access high-quality Buddhist literature, teachings and insights.